-Wake-on-LAN is defined as the ability of a management application to remotely power up a computer which is powered off.
-Remote PC setup, updates, and asset tracking can occur after hours and on weekends so daily LAN traffic is kept to a minimum and users are not interrupted.
+Wake-On-LAN is defined as the ability of a management application to remotely power up a computer that is powered off.
+Remote PC setup, updates and asset tracking can occur after hours and on weekends so that daily LAN traffic is kept to a minimum and users are not interrupted.

-The motherboards have a 3-pin header (WOL) used to connect to the 3-pin header on the Network Interface Card (NIC) which has WOL capability.
-Note that Wake-On-Lan can only be used with an ATX power connector on-board.
+The motherboards have a 3-pin header (WOL) to connect to the 3-pin header on a Network Interface Card (NIC) that has WOL capability.
+Note that Wake-On-Lan can only be used with an ATX 2.01 (or above) compliant power supply.